 Course fees are currently fully funded by the HSE and students are paid at their incremental level for the year’s duration of the course.

-Students have the option of applying for staff nurse positions within Temple Street towards the end of the course.
+Students have the option of applying for staff nurse positions within CHI at Temple Street towards the end of the course.